 facebook seems to have seen the writing on the wall. google is somewhat shielded by better diversification and dominance in the more robust "search ad" market, but as mentioned before, 99% of facebook's revenue is from digital ads, mostly targeted. hence, the recent desperate rebrand into "meta platforms inc." and the flailing forays into the "metaverse", which despite all their money and developers is still somehow barely distinguishable from a unity game made with free assets. meanwhile, amid a drop in users for the first time ever and warnings about advertisers cutting spending, investors are pulling out and facebook (excuse me, META) stock is down well over 50% this year so far.

-the same in fact goes for google and many other companies, who were riding highs from covid lockdowns that ultimately ended up proving that even when people were shut in all day with nothing to do, they weren't engaging that much more with social media or digital ads. the issue is, if the internet/tech hype dies down, it could bring down a lot more than just your digital advertisers. the dirty little secret of the industry is that the tech companies that aren't making mountains of cash selling digital ads right now are... not making money at all. twitter has been kind of a big deal for a while now, and they've only turned a profit in the years 2018 and 2019. snapchat has never turned a profit. uber might be one of the worst, straight from wikipedia: "Uber has posted hundreds of millions or billions of dollars in losses each year since 2014 except for 2018". same goes for lyft, grubhub, and doordash. but these are only the companies whose finances we know about because they're publicly traded. who knows when it comes to the many that are subsidiaries (linkedin, twitch) or still privately held (reddit, discord).
+the same in fact goes for google and many other companies, who were riding highs from covid lockdowns that ultimately ended up proving that even when people were shut in all day with nothing to do, they weren't engaging that much more with social media or digital ads. the issue is, if the internet/tech hype dies down, it could bring down a lot more than just your digital advertisers. the dirty little secret of the industry is that the tech companies that aren't making mountains of cash selling digital ads right now are... not making money at all. twitter has been kind of a big deal for a while now, and they've only turned a profit in the years 2018 and 2019. snapchat has never turned a profit. uber might be one of the worst, straight from wikipedia: "Uber has posted hundreds of millions or billions of dollars in losses each year since 2014 except for 2018, when it exited from the markets in Russia, China, and Southeast Asia in exchange for stakes in rival businesses."uber lost 9.14 billion in 2022 alone. i joke that at this point it's more or less provided as a public service to the world by billionaire venture capitalists. it's probably the most successful unsuccessful company of all time, but in the bizarro world of modern business and finance it has somehow still made many people fabulously wealthy anyway. same goes for lyft, grubhub, and doordash. but these are only the companies whose finances we know about because they're publicly traded. who knows when it comes to the many that are subsidiaries (linkedin, twitch) or still privately held (reddit, discord)?

-how do these companies possibly stay in business when it seems half of what they do is just light piles of money on fire? the answer is that investors and financers keep giving them money to burn, in the form of venture capital and cheap debt. a lot of this is a consequence of the 2008 recession, which led to over a decade of low interest rates and thus favorable loans. low interest rates also meant, however, that investors with a lot of money had trouble finding worthwhile places to park it, since the yields on many investment classes like bonds and treasuries dropped as well as they are fundamentally just types of debt. you can't just leave money sitting around because it'll lose value due to inflation, so investors poured money into the one thing that still got good returns: buying stock (equity) in companies. this is where "venture capital" comes from, investors with lots of money going "unicorn hunting" in silicon valley, trying to find privately-held companies raising money by selling stakes in their companies before they go public. the hope is that down the line, the companies will become successful and the investors will make their money back and more, especially if they got in earlyinterestingly, a company doesn't ever have to become profitable for an investor to exit out with a tidy profit, as long as they find a bigger chump to sell their stock in it to for more than they paid. even though uber has never made profit, most of its early investors and founders/employees have done very well for themselves offloading uber stock on the stock exchanges after uber went public, since they got their shares for much less than what they are now selling for on the stock market..
+how do these companies possibly stay in business when it seems half of what they do is just light piles of money on fire? the answer is that investors and financiers keep giving them money to burn, in the form of venture capital and cheap debt. a lot of this is a consequence of the 2008 recession, which led to over a decade of low interest rates (essentially zero from 2008 to 2015) and thus favorable loans. low interest rates also meant, however, that investors with a lot of money had trouble finding worthwhile places to park it, since the yields on many other investment classes like bonds and treasuries dropped as well, as fundamentally they are types of interest-yielding debt. you can't just leave money sitting around because it'll lose value due to inflation, so investors poured money into the one thing that still got good returns: buying stock (equity) in companies. this is where "venture capital" comes from, investors with lots of money going "unicorn hunting" in silicon valley, trying to find early-stage privately-held companies raising money by selling stakes in their companies before they go public. the hope is that down the line, the companies will become successful and the investors will make their money back and more, especially if they got in earlyinterestingly, a company doesn't ever have to become profitable for an investor to exit out with a tidy profit, as long as they find a bigger chump to sell their stock in it to for more than they paid. even though uber has never made profit, most of its early investors and founders/employees have done very well for themselves offloading uber stock on the stock exchanges after uber went public, since they got their shares for much less than what they are now selling for on the stock market.. the only issue is that successful companies are few and far between, however when you win you win BIG (returns of several thousand percent on your investments), so it becomes a numbers game: venture capitalists throw loads of money at dozens of companies, and the one big one out of those more than makes up for all the rest being failures.

-when the userbase stops growing, though, that's when the whole scheme collapses. the fact of the matter is, the current tech/internet/social media company business model may simply be long-term unviable because there's no way to effectively monetize it outside of digital advertising, and as we saw earlier, the digital advertising gravy train is probably not going to last forever. what happens when the userbases stop growing? the money from venture capitalists and investors will stop flowing. when facebook's "daily active users" fell for the first time ever in 2021, from 1.930 billion to 1.929 billion, its share price got pummelled, dropping 30% in a single day. if this is what happens to facebook, which measures its user counts in billions and is currently massively profitable, what will happen when the user count falls for one of the countless tech companies that's been hemorrhaging money? to make the situation even worse, interest rates are now going up as well, so there won't be any cheap loans to plug the gaps anymore.
+when the userbase stops growing, though, that's when the whole scheme collapses. the fact of the matter is, the current tech/internet/social media company business model may simply be long-term unviable because there's no way to effectively monetize it outside of digital advertising, and as we saw earlier, the digital advertising gravy train is probably not going to last forever. what happens when the userbases stop growing? the money from venture capitalists and investors will stop flowing. when facebook's "daily active users" fell for the first time ever in 2021, from 1.930 billion to 1.929 billion, its share price got pummelled, dropping 30% in a single day. if this is what happens to facebook, which measures its user counts in billions and is currently massively profitable, what will happen when the user count falls for one of the countless tech companies that's been hemorrhaging money? to make the situation even worse, interest rates are now going up as well to curb inflation, so there won't be any cheap loans to plug the gaps anymore and investors may start looking at other investments like bonds again now that the yields are getting better.

 the only option for those companies will be to try and become profitable before the money runs out, but the problem is that it may not even be possible. this essay started out by recognizing the massive negative vibe shift towards social media and the modern internet (the "gig economy" is also taking a lot of heat lately), however many people still feel trapped in it. perhaps all they need to quit is a little nudge, like some intolerable ads or fees or other changes that desperate companies make in the scramble to monetize their previously-heavily-subsidized services.